 Our Special issue of Lookout 2020 - featuring how staff can help you - can be viewed or downloaded here.

-The December issue features an article on dementia, which has prompted a response from one reader which was helpful, and which we publish here, with thanks.
+The December issue included an article on dementia, which has prompted a response from one reader which was helpful, and which we publish here, with thanks.

 To the editor of Lookout